Skip to Content

 Connection Status

-The bottom status bar in the Dispatch Module shows your sim connection state.
-When connected, you’ll see live data: ground speed, altitude, heading, and distance to destination.
+The footer in the Dispatch Module shows your current sim connection.
+When connected you’ll see live data — ground speed, altitude, heading, distance to destination — and the label switches from your configured setting to the actual sim that’s running (MSFS or X-PLANE).

 Background Operation

-JetCard continues tracking your flight even when minimized.
-Background throttling is disabled, so timers, SimConnect polling, and the flight phase state machine all run at full speed regardless of window focus.
+JetCard continues tracking your flight even when minimized or in the background.
+Timers, sim data, and phase detection all run at full speed regardless of whether the window has focus.

 Last updated on